elhyc/quantum-surface-codes-qiskit/README.md

 Unlike the implementation found [here](https://github.com/elhyc/Kitaev-Toric-Code), this implementation uses more general algorithms available for CSS codes to: 1) produce logical states, 2) construct plaquette and star operators.

-First, a NetworkX lattice grid of an appropriate size is formed: we initiate a NetworkX lattice grid of size $(d + 3) \times (d+1)$ so that the appropriate rough and smooth edges for a $d \times d$ square lattice may be formed (refer to the figure above for reference).
+First, a NetworkX lattice grid of an appropriate size is formed: we initiate a NetworkX lattice grid of size $d \times d$ with both rough and smooth boundaries (refer to the figure above for reference).
 Then, the edges of the lattice are ordered, and by traversing through the lattice we may produce parity check matrices $H_{X}, H_{Z}$ for the planar surface code described by the lattice.
 The stars of each node define the rows for $H_{X}$ and the edges forming a cycle around a given node define the rows for $H_{Z}$.

 Once we have our parity check matrices $(H_{X}, H_{Z})$, we can define corresponding *Tanner graphs*: these are bipartite graphs where a "check node" is defined for each row of $H = H_{X}, H_{Z}$ and edges are formed between the check node and nodes corresponding to the edges of the lattice according to the non-zero entries of the given row in $H$.
 Below are examples for the $X$-type and $Z$-type Tanner graphs respectively for the $5 \times 5$ lattice: